Qizhaolouis/Nutrition-App/README.md

 ## Future "Maybe" To-do
 - **Front end**
-  - Java spark
+  - Java spark Framework
-- **Database**
+  	- We used different handlers for this purpose.
-  - Local computer File
+- **Deployment**
-- We may find a server to host the website
+  - The web application is deployed to a server using heroku
+  - It is mapped to a domain using cname.